 | Best for | Overseas earnings | Rent, dividend, pension |

-There are numerous benefits associated with opening NRI share trading account:
+There are numerous main benefits associated with opening NRI share trading account:

 These advantages make NRI trading accounts an appropriate option among long-term investors.
 This makes investing in India simple and convenient for NRIs.